OliveriQ/problem-sets/README.md

 ## Overview:
-My own solutions to various programming problem sets.
+A collection of my own solutions to various programming problem sets.